kernel-community/kernel/docs/module-0/trust.md

 <div markdown="1" class="clear"></div>

+---

+### Trust in community

+Big thanks to James Young for this fantastic addition to our syllabus.
+As above, protocols which define in executable language what it means to cheat allow us to explore new trust spaces between the human beings actually transacting.
+This implies a need for us to understand what trust means on a sociological and psychological level and, for this, we turn to Brené Brown:

+<iframe class="video-frame" src="https://www.youtube-nocookie.com/embed/1EXMsKZAeL0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---

 *We aim for KERNEL to be a high trust, give first community among highly talented, like-minded peers.
 Some of the key learnings from the game define how we think about the program, as well as the Web 3 space more generally.*

 ![Trust 1](../img/trust1.png)